Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/saas-subscription-agreement.md

 ## 7. INTELLECTUAL PROPERTY

-### 7.1 SkyMirror IP
+### 7.1 Skymirror IP
-SkyMirror retains all rights, title, and interest in the Services, Documentation, and all related intellectual property.
+Skymirror retains all rights, title, and interest in the Services, Documentation, and all related intellectual property.
 No rights are granted except as expressly stated.

 ### 7.2 Feedback
-If Customer provides suggestions or feedback regarding the Services, SkyMirror may use such feedback without obligation to Customer.
+If Customer provides suggestions or feedback regarding the Services, Skymirror may use such feedback without obligation to Customer.

 ### 7.3 Customer IP
 Customer retains all rights in Customer Data and any materials provided by Customer.